 If you want to move your number to a new service provider, you must initiate the process yourself.
-This means presenting all the documentation required to prove your identity such as your old service provider’s account number and your Tax ID.
+This means presenting all the documentation required to prove your identities such as your old service provider’s account number and your Tax ID.

 The idea is to prevent external parties from moving your number without your permission.
 Of course, if you lack the necessary documentation to verify your ownership over your phone number, you won’t be able to retain it when you change service providers.